 Gearing up to buy or sell a Home soon in Whitby?
 Call Richard Frankel at 416-889-9543.
 Your Whitby realty team is here to help navigate the Whitby real estate market.

-As mentioned before, Whitby is known as the commuters suburb.
+As mentioned before, Whitby is known as the commuter suburb, and as such it has many houses for sale.
 Many who work in Toronto call Whitby home due to its affordable living and close proximity to the downtown core.
 Housing is affordable, averaging $657K, a 15% drop from 3 months ago, which falls well below some other areas such as Vaughan or Oakville.
-Now is the time to consider Whitby as houses are only lasting an average of 3 weeks on the market.
+Now is the time to consider Whitby as houses are only lasting an average of 3 weeks on the market, and new listings are sold quickly.
 The 2016 Canadian census reported 128,377 residents of Whitby.

 Much like its fellow lakefront towns, Whitby has numerous parks and trails for residents and visitors to enjoy.
 There is over 60 km of trails throughout Whitby, Ash Creek Channel Trail, Iroquois Trail, and Whitby Shores Waterfront Trail.
 Having 10.6 km of waterfront trails that can be enjoyed by walking or cycling along.
 Make sure to stop along the path at a scenic natural area such as Lynde Shore Conservation Area or Thickson's Woods.